ariveratemp/pokedex2/README.md

 # Pokedex
-Pokedex using HTML and CSS
+Pokedex using HTML and CSS prueba 2